 Though worksheets on paper tend to fall exclusively in tiers 1–3 of Bloom’s Taxonomy, there’s absolutely nothing wrong with this.
-As we said earlier, there’s a time and place for everything.
-Providing strong foundations and scaffolding on which students can build their knowledge is important for their long-term success.
-And by combining worksheets with student-centered interactive models typically found in problem-based learning (PBL) instructional practices, worksheets can climb up the hierarchy and transform into more demanding 21st Century tasks.
+Providing strong foundations and scaffolding for students to build their knowledge on is important for their long-term success.

 If you’d like even more ideas, you’ll want to visit veteran educator, author, and podcaster Angela Watson’s blog for additional inspiration… and validation.